-MESSAGE TOO MANY DATA ITEMS MEANING The item part of schema cannot have more than 1023 data item names.
-ACTION Examine the schema text file to find the error.
-Edit the text file, and run the Schema Processor again.
-MESSAGE TOO MANY DATA SETS MEANING The database cannot have more than 199 data sets.
-ACTION Examine the schema text file to find the error.
-Edit the text file, and run the Schema Processor again.
-MESSAGE TOO MANY ERRORS MEANING The specified or default number of errors has been exceeded.
-Processing is terminated.
-ACTION Correct the errors, or increase the ERROR parameter value.
-MESSAGE TOO MANY ITEMS SPECIFIED MEANING The data set entry cannot have more than 255 data items.
-ACTION Examine the schema text file to find the error.
-Edit the text file, and run the Schema Processor again.
 MESSAGE TOO MANY PATHS IN DATA SET MEANING Detail data set entries cannot have more than 16 search items.
 ACTION Examine the schema text file to find the error.
 Edit the text file, and run the Schema Processor again.
-MESSAGE UNDEFINED ITEM REFERENCED MEANING A data item appearing in the data set definition was not previously defined the item part of schema.
+MESSAGE UNDEFINED ITEM REFERENCED MEANING A data item appearing in the data set definition was not previously defined in the item part of schema.
 ACTION Examine the schema text file and find the incorrect statement.
 Edit the text file, and run the Schema Processor again.
 MESSAGE UNDEFINED SET REFERENCED MEANING Master data set referenced by detail search item was not previously defined in the set part of schema.
 ACTION Examine the schema text file and find the incorrect statement.
-Edit the tex file, and run the Schema Processor again.
+Edit the text file, and run the Schema Processor again.